 No takebacks in bullet but definitely in blitz on an obvious mouse-slip (and maybe on a blunder if the game is interesting).
 I generally resign on lost positions thereby preserving my energy for the next game!

 My sportsmanship rules are simple - I usually accept a rematch challenge after winning the first, I do not play dead-draw positions on time, and I am always courteous to women players even if they do not play well (and if they do, I appreciate it)!
-ICC is meant for fun and practice, and not to prove a point.
+ICC is meant for fun and practice, a

 Alexandra Kosteniuk is certainly right up there along with Judit Polgar in terms of her play!!